 The problem is that you are usually given a generic email.
-So if each school in the country is assigned a number – it’s just a generic school-wide email system like firstname.lastname@example.org.
-You can try this email and see if someone gets back to you or you can try to get an email off your school’s webpage.
+So if each school in the country is assigned a number – it’s just a generic school-wide email system like email@example.com.
+You can try this email and see if someone gets back to you.
+A better idea is to get an email off your school’s webpage.

 Ideas of what to include in your email:

 - Skills – experience teaching or any life experience that is relevant

 - What was your major in school – how could that be helpful to teaching?

 - Culture experience – have you ever traveled/lived abroad?

 - Do you know Spanish?
 How much?
 If not, are you currently studying it?